Summer Safety Tips and Tricks

 During the popular summer months on South Padre Island, hundreds of beachgoers enjoy the sun and surf safely.
 The beaches are clean of debris and the waters surrounding the Island are generally calm and relatively shallow.
 These conditions make it easy to stay safe and have a fun time.

 There are a few safety tips that you can practice to keep the good times rolling.
 Here’s how to stay safe during your island escape.

 The sea should always be respected.
-You can swim and play in the waters safely, especially if you follow a few simple guidlines.
+You can swim and play in the waters safely, especially if you follow a few simple guidelines.
 Always pay attention to signs and warning flags.
-There are usually signs that describe what each flag means.
+There are signs that describe what each flag means.
 You can also ask any lifeguards.

 Only enter the water if you know how to swim.
 Anyone who doesn’t know how to swim should wear a life jacket any time they’re in the water, even if there are good swimmers around them.
 Other flotation devices, such as inner tubes, are not substitutes for lifejackets.

 Don’t enter the water if you are inebriated.
 It’s also a good idea to swim with a buddy.

 Rip currents can happen in any large open water area, even relatively shallow areas such as sand bars.
 Here’s what the American Red Cross recommends to do if caught in a rip current:

 Stay calm.
 Don’t fight the current.
 Swim parallel to the beach until you are out of the current, then swim back to the beach.
 If you’re not a strong swimmer and you’re caught in a rip current, float and tread water until you are out of the current and then swim back to the beach.
 If you can, get someone’s attention by waving your arms.
 Do not try to rescue someone caught in a rip current.
 Throw them something that floats and alert a life guard.
 Call 911 if no lifeguard is available.